Ya-ya-L/Project/Step1-Ask & Step2-Prepare.md

 3. Documentation of any cleaning or manipulation of data
 4. A summary of my analysis
 5. Supporting visualizations and key findings
-6. Top three recommendations based on your analysis
+6. Top three recommendations based on my analysis

 ## Ask